reearth/reearth-web/CODE_STYLE.md

 **useMemo**

-- Use to avoid unnecessary re-processing and re-rendering of processed objects or variables, but only use it when computational cost is high (think **more than** `O(n)` in cost).
+- Use to avoid unnecessary re-processing and re-rendering of processed objects or variables, but only use it when computational cost is high (think `O(n)` or greater in cost).
 - Use to avoid unnecessary re-rendering of props and status values wrapped in objects or arrays.

 <table>